shijiezhou1/Coconut-Factory/README.md

 # Coconut-Factory
-The game is made for VIS 147A project
+The game is using Arduino firmata and processing to combine